skiphansen/pano_z80/README.md

 Unfortunately for Panologic, but fortunate for FPGA hobbyists Panologic went out of business in 2012.
 Shortly thereafter **TONS** of both new and used Panologic devices started showing up on ebay for very little money since they were pretty much useless without support.
-Even today (Oct 2019) both versions of the Panologic devices are still readily available on ebay for little.
+Even today (Aug 2020) both versions of the Panologic devices are still readily available on ebay for little.

 ![Pile of Panos](./assets/pano_pile.png)